.home .elementor-element-1b21677 { display: none !important; }

 7-Day Respect Challenge

-One small practice per day to build the habit of respectful responses.
+One small practice per day to build the habit of respectful responses — structured, achievable, and designed for real family life.

 6